sergioB79/theForge/site/forge/content/forge/movies/rejected/the-emoji-movie.md

 SUBTITLE: Candy-Colored Noise Over an Empty Core

+INFO:
+Animated product-placement parable where the interface swallows any attempt at genuine mythmaking.
+Treats selfhood as a brand alignment issue, solved by permissions from the system itself.
+Symbols function as clickable buttons, never maturing into archetypes or durable narrative structures.
+Technically polished surface work cannot disguise the ethical and structural emptiness underneath.

 This film is not Forge-canonical.
 It is competent at generating motion and appealing surfaces, but when the performance, music, and novelty are removed, there is no enduring structure left to test, refine, or carry forward.

 ❌ WHY THIS FILM DOES NOT BELONG IN THE FORGE